Alparslan Çelik

-Alparslan Çelik (born 1982) is a Turkish Islamist-Nationalist.
-In 2014 he joined the Syrian Turkmen Brigades and fought against the Syrian Army.
-On 24 November, after Turkey shot down a Russian bomber jet, he allegedly killed the Russian pilot Oleg Peshkov. Çelik was detained in İzmir, Turkey on 31 March 2016.
+Alparslan Çelik (born 1982) is a Turkish Islamist Nationalist.
+In 2014 he joined the Syrian Turkmen Brigades of the Free Syrian Army and fought against the Syrian Arab Army (SAA).
+On 24 November 2015, after Turkey shot down a Russian bomber jet, he allegedly killed the Russian pilot Oleg Peshkov. Çelik was detained in İzmir, Turkey on 31 March 2016.
 All charges against him were dropped on 9 May 2016.